mojikosu/vinylstation/README.md

 # VinylStation
 Transform a Raspberry Pi (4, or 3+) into a webradio streaming engine (Icecast and HLS output) for vinyl records.
-Grabs metadata from Shazaam for played records
+Grabs metadata from Shazaam for played records.

 This script leverages OpenSource projects Liquidsoap (https://github.com/savonet), songrec (https://github.com/marin-m/SongRec) and all of their related libraries.
 Endless thanks go to the developers of these projects.